 Map your supply chain

 Review your supply chain to identify your most critical suppliers.
 In addition, conduct a risk assessment look for the elements in procurement with the most significant potential risks.
 Where the two lists intersect is your top priority for contingency and backup planning.

 Diversify your supply chain

 After almost three years of a global pandemic and other supply chain disruptions, diversification is standard wisdom.
-The key to continuity planning is to update your diversification plans regularly.
+The key to supply continuity planning is to update your diversification plans regularly.
 That second supplier you added six months ago may now be at capacity and no longer able to handle your inventory in the event your primary supplier fails.
-Keep looking at different factories, transport operators, and geographic regions to diversify your supply chain.
+Keep looking at different factories, transport operators, and geographic regions to diversify your global supply chains.

 Work with suppliers on contingency planning

-Taking control of your supply chain doesn’t mean managing it from the top down.
-A best practice in supply chain management is to include your vendors in your continuity planning process as much as possible.
+Taking control of your entire supply chain doesn’t mean managing it from the top down.
+A best practice in supply chain management is to include your vendors in your supply continuity planning process as much as possible.
 Your vendors may bring new ideas, and giving them a seat at the planning table will help them become better partners in stabilizing your supply.

 Promote omnidirectional supply chain visibility

 Supply chain visibility starts with your real-time view of all value chain elements, but it doesn’t end there.
 When you empower your vendors to share information, you add to the value each brings to your enterprise.

 Your fulfillment partner is a supply continuity resource